 Reuse Gift Bags and Boxes

 We have a storage room halfway full of boxes and old gift bags because they come in handy!
 When it’s time to move or a friend needs a present, we don’t have to search for empty boxes or spend a dime on the wrapping.
-Green living at it’s finest.
+Recycle and reuse are two of the most sustainable words you’ll ever hear.

-I replaced Google Chrome with Ecosia awhile back and WOW!
-It’s a search engine that uses its profits to plant trees which benefits everyone by helping to reduce CO2.
-They keep your privacy and search history, so it feels similar but we get to help the planet while we search the web.
+I replaced Google Chrome with Ecosia a while back and WOW!
+It’s a search engine that uses its profits to plant trees that benefit everyone by helping to reduce CO2 (want to know what’s happening with climate change and what greenhouse gases are?).
+Ecosia keeps your privacy and search history, so it feels similar to Google Chrome or even Microsoft Edge but we get to help the planet while we search the web.

 Spend More Time Outside